espocrm/documentation/docs/development/container-services.md

 Class: `Espo\Core\Utils\Language`

-Util for a default language of the system.
+A util for a default language of the system.

 ## baseLanguage

 Class: `Espo\Core\Utils\Language`

-Util for *en_US* language.
+A util for *en_US* language.